8 Ways to Improve Accuracy of Machine Learning Models (Updated 2023)

 RandomForestClassifier(n_estimators=10, criterion='gini', max_depth=None,min_samples_split=2, min_samples_leaf=1, min_weight_fraction_leaf=0.0, max_features='auto', max_leaf_nodes=None,bootstrap=True, oob_score=False, n_jobs=1, random_state=None, verbose=0, warm_start=False,class_weight=None)

-This is the most common approach found majorly in winning solutions of Data science competitions.
+This is the most common approach that you will find majorly in winning solutions of Data science competitions.
 This technique simply combines the result of multiple weak models and produces better results.
-This can be achieved in many ways:
+You can achieve by the following ways:

 - Bagging (Bootstrap Aggregating)